IncrePrior/todolist-django/README.md

 5. **Visit the application in your browser:**
     Open [http://localhost:3000/](http://localhost:3000/) in your web browser.

 You're all set!
 The To-Do List Web Application is now running on your machine.
-If you encounter any issues during the setup, refer to the project documentation or seek assistance from the project's community.
-Happy organizing your tasks!